-Here too is the must-see USS Midway Museum as well as the enchanting Seaport Village.
+Embaracadero, which is San Diego’s Bayfront is home to the must-see USS Midway Museum as well as the enchanting Seaport Village.
 It’s an a-turn-of-the-century re-creation of a waterfront village filled with shops and restaurants.

 No less spectacular is Hornblower Cruises & Events seasonal whale and dolphin watching adventures.
 Locals as well as out-of-towners love these ocean adventures.
 But the one that takes the cake is their fabulous nightly dinner cruises and their excellent champagne brunch cruise.
 Use their coupon in this website for $5 off their happy hour cruises, harbor cruises, dinner and champagne brunch cruises.
 See Sports & Recreation and Restaurants.

 Next door to the north is the B Street Pier (10), which is San Diego’s international cruise ship terminal.
 This is where beautiful cruise ships dock.
 More than 100 cruise ships pass through here each year!
 This vast expanse of cruise ships visiting San Diego can be attributed to the wonderful job the San Diego Port District does.
 For more information on the cruise terminal and cruise ship arrivals and departures, call the San Diego Unified Port District (619-686-6342) or visit their website at portofsandiego.org.
-While it’s fun to see the sights on foot it’s even better to see the vastness of the Embarcadero by bike or cruising on a cool Segway led by a knowledgeable guide as you cruise along the waterfront.
-For your convenience San Diego Segway Tours by Wheel Fun Rentals (9) at 1355 North Harbor Dr. (619-342-7244), is ideally located across the street from the cruise ship terminal.
+While it’s fun to see the sights on foot it’s even better to see the vastness of the Embarcadero by bike with Wheel Fun Rentals (9) at 1355 North Harbor Dr. (619-342-7244), it is ideally located across the street from the cruise ship terminal.
 It’s open daily from 9 a.m.–sunset every day of the year.
 They now have a location at the Marriott Hotel (18) as well.
 See Sports and Recreation.
-See their coupon to receive $20 off.

 If you are closer to Seaport Village, they have a second location next to the Marriott Marquis Hotel.
 This location of Wheel Fun Rentals (16) is at 333 W. Harbor Dr. (619-342-7244) and it’s also open seven days a week from 9 a.m.–sunset.
-Being the undisputed leader in bike rentals the array includes cool surreys, bikes and of course stand up Segways, which everybody who rents one wants to own one.
-Our coupon gets you 1 hour free after you buy 1.
+Being the undisputed leader in bike rentals the array includes cool surreys, and bikes, which everybody who rents one wants to own one.
 See Sports & Recreation.

 South of the foot of Broadway Pier along Harbor Drive are more attractions galore.
 You’ll see eye-catching skyscrapers, high-rise hotels and luxurious condos that reflect the glimmering coastal sunsets and a whole lot more.Whatever you do, don’t overlook the opportunity to experience the magic of the USS Midway Museum (5) at 910 N. Harbor Dr. (619-544-9600).
 It’s the world’s largest floating naval museum.
 Admission includes a self-guided audio tour, where you’ll learn about the USS Midway’s fascinating history.
 On the flight deck are historic military aircraft like the ones that landed on this aircraft carrier.
 From the 4.02-acre flight deck you’ll have a stunning view of the downtown skyline and San Diego Bay!
 Below deck explore the city at sea, which is a fascinating re-creation of life aboard an aircraft carrier.
 The museum is open 10 a.m.–5 p.m. daily (closed Thanksgiving and Christmas).
 Admission is ($20) for adults; ($17) for seniors 62 years of age and over; ($15) for students ages 13–17 years of age with school ID; ($10) for retired military with valid ID; ($10) for youth ages 6–12.
 Active-duty military and children 5 years of age and under are admitted free.
 Be sure to use their discount coupon in the SAN DIEGAN for a free youth admission with one or more paying adult.
-See the Historical Museums chapter.
+If you order online you’ll receive a ($) discount.

 Literally next door to the USS Midway Museum is the Embarcadero’s most iconic restaurant.
 It’s The Fish Market (6) (619-232-3474) at the foot of G Street.
 Plus, it was awarded the prestigious Gold Medallion Award designating it the best seafood restaurant in San Diego by the San Diego Restaurant Association.
 This impressive, casual, bay front seafood restaurant also has a sushi and an oyster bar, as well as a fish market in the foyer.
 You’ll be impressed with their 100-plus-item seafood menu.
 Upstairs is where you’ll find their gourmet seafood restaurant called Top of the Market (619-234-4867).
 Its rich setting features spectacular views.
 Dine inside, on their patios or on the stunning deck area and enjoy a meal to remember and a wonderful bay view.
 Both restaurants are open daily from 11 a.m.
 See Restaurants.